 - 1 teaspoon cinnamon (ground)

 - 1/8 teaspoon cloves (ground)

-For the crust (see Notes below for optional pie crust): Mix gingersnap crumbs, pecans, and butter; press onto bottom and 2 inches up the side of a 9-inch springform pan.
+For the crust (see notes below for optional pie crust): Mix gingersnap crumbs, pecans, and butter; press onto the bottom and 2 inches up the side of a 9-inch springform pan.